Jointly

 This is a simple, intelligent way to clearly lay out what the seller wants and give the buyer a straightforward blueprint on how to offer instead of finding out through rejection or counter-offer, which only wastes everyone’s time.

-Jointly gives deal parties and teams the opportunity to collaborate, mobile flexibility and an impressively spartan and visually ergonomic user interface at each step.
+So, to recap: Jointly gives large teams and their clients the opportunity to collaborate, mobile flexibility and an impressively spartan and visually ergonomic user interface at each step.
 I can’t think of a feature I was shown that I couldn’t immediately attach to a critical component of offer management and recognize as a better way to do it.
+There’s a superb use of alerts, action intelligence and application-wide interactivity that delivers a consumer-first approach that serves as an outstanding example of how real estate software is maturing.

 Jointly doesn’t merely digitize what you already do, it saves time by reducing redundancy and catalyzing activity.
 It engages clients with its consumer-first front-end and intuitively assigns tasks and strengthens compliance.